paul-charp/plouf/README.md

 Houdini Tools and a python package for a basic pipeline in Solaris

 ## What is plouf ?
 During my final year at ArtFX School on my graduation film "[Firemen](https://www.instagram.com/firemen_shortfilm/)" we decided to use Karma to render our images.
-So that implied to use some kind of a USD pipeline on top of the school existing 'classic' pipeline.
+So that implied to use some kind of an USD pipeline on top of the school existing 'classic' one.

 So Plouf stands for :